Creative Writing Summer School 2019

 - 22.5 hours of talks and readings (15 sessions, each lasting 1.5 hours).

-Students have an opportunity to share their ideas and work with the group at open mic nights (one per week) and informal peer-led workshop sessions (two per week).
+Students will have an opportunity to share their ideas and work with the group at open mic nights (one per week) and informal peer-led workshop sessions (two per week).

 Beyond the summer school, Oxford is a vibrant and cosmopolitan city with a busy cultural and social scene offering a wide variety of plays and shows, concerts, films and exhibitions.

-This course is designed to help writers identify the story within the compelling real-life experience.
+This course is designed to help to writers identify the story within the compelling real-life experience.
 Students will learn and apply creative skills to enable them to structure factual events with dynamic narrative appeal.
 They will be encouraged to hone their powers of observation and linguistic creativity in order to capture those details – concrete moments, images, and actions – that bring characters and places to life.
 The work produced on this course will help students to think critically, not just about form, but also about content.
 The course will combine craft techniques, critical examination of great non-fiction writing, and workshopping of students’ work.

 Tutor: Susannah Rickards' collection of short fiction, Hot Kitchen Snow, drawn from experiences of growing up in North East England and working in East Africa, won the international Scott Prize in for best debut fiction collection in 2010, and is published by Salt.
 Her writing regularly appears in journals and anthologies and has been broadcast on BBC radio.
 She read English at Oxford University and now lives in Surrey, UK, where she writes and mentors new and established authors.